wardjar/CypressSamsungShopTest/README.md

 - Then verifies that the error messages has dissapeared

 ### Results
-- TestNG shows the number of excuted tests and the number of sucessful and failed ones.
+- Cypress shows the number of excuted tests and the number of sucessful and failed ones.
 - If an error occurs a screen shot is generated
 - The run is video recorded
 - A log file is generated